Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Improved the sorting by price option in the shop/products page.
 - The coupon code option will be enabled by default for variable amount product as well.
 It can be disabled via the product specific coupon configuration.
 - The custom field position for the legacy API option has been removed as it is no longer used.
+- Added Bulgarian language option to the checkout language selection field.

 = 2.0.75 =
 - Sorting option added in the shop/products page via shortcode parameter.